 Prices for scrap cars are up 7% month on month and also up by 37% compared to March 2021.
 We predict that prices will maintain at these high levels into April, though as always with scrap metal valuations, they can change rapidly.
 It’s best to cash in on your car now!

-The value of your scrap car is dependent on various factors, including the global demand for scrap metal, as well as the make, model, age, weight, condition and location of your car.
+The value of scrap cars is dependent on various factors, including the global demand for scrap metal, any reusable parts, as well as the make, model, age, weight, condition and even the location of your car.

 About the CarTakeBack Scrap Car Price Index